man7.org > Linux > man-pages

 There are thousands of commands, each with many options.

-Traditionally commands are documented on man pages, (like this one),
+Traditionally commands are documented on man pages, (like this

-to get the next page, hit q to quit.
+the space bar to get the next page, hit q to quit.

-In documentation it is customary to refer to man pages by giving the
+In documentation it is customary to refer to man pages by giving

 A lot of GNU/FSF software is provided with info files.
 Type "info

-info" for an introduction on the use of the program "info".
+info" for an introduction on the use of the program info.

 Special topics are often treated in HOWTOs.
 Look in